abdirahim1012/abdirahim1012/README.md

 -Hi, I’m Abdirahim Abdi
 - I’m interested in sports, cars, and computers.
 - I’m currently learning FrontEnd web development at Promineo tech.
+Currently studing JavaScript and will move into HTML afterwards.
 - I’m looking to collaborate on futrue web design projects after completeing my course.
 - i can be reached via email or linkend at Abdirahim Abdi or Abdirahim1012@gmail.com.